nwb99/paperupdate/README.md

 # YAPManTool Updater -- paper_update.sh
 Updates Paper using supplied version and build information via the PaperMC API v2

-Requires: bash, curl, wget, jq, and GNU coreutils
+Requires: bash, curl, wget, jq, and GNU coreutils.

 Only tested on Linux.
 This script will only work 100% correctly in bash.

 Note: This does not check if Paper is running and will overwrite your Paper JAR if you allow it.
 This will be fixed later.